OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-This effect involves a card that expands to reveal more content when hovered over.
-We'll use CSS transitions and transforms for a smooth animation.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing additional content.
+This technique utilizes CSS transitions and the `max-height` property to achieve a smooth, visually appealing animation.
 No JavaScript is required.

 **Description of the Styling:**

-The card utilizes a simple structure: a container div holding an image and a content section.
-The key is applying CSS transitions to `transform` and `box-shadow` properties to create the expanding effect and a subtle shadow change on hover.
-We'll style the card initially to be compact, then use the `:hover` pseudo-class to trigger the expansion.
+The card uses a simple layout with a header and a content section.
+The content section initially has a `max-height` of zero, effectively hiding it.
+On hover, the `max-height` is set to a specific value (or `auto` to allow the content to expand naturally), revealing the hidden content smoothly due to the CSS transition applied to `max-height`.
+We'll use Tailwind CSS for rapid styling.

 **Full Code:**